 Our face-to-face courses

-Firstly, we would like to assure you that the health and safety of our staff and students is of utmost concern and we are continually monitoring the situation worldwide.
+Firstly, we would like to assure you that the health and safety of our staff and students are of utmost concern and we are continually monitoring the situation worldwide.
 Please note the following before attending your course:

 As the situation varies greatly from country to country, we will assess whether or not a course will proceed on a case by case basis, which will be continually assessed.